 How to start a Gator Club®

-Thank you for your interest in starting a University of Florida Alumni Association alumni club (aka Gator Club®).
-The mission of the University of Florida Alumni Association is to foster and enhance the relationship between the University of Florida, its alumni and friends, and to support the University's mission of teaching, research and service.
-Our Gator Clubs exist to support the mission of both the Alumni Association and the University of Florida, by strengthening the connection between alumni and friends, their communities and the relationship to the University.
+Thank you for your interest in starting a University of Florida Alumni Association (UFAA) alumni club (a.k.a. - Gator Club®).
+The mission of the UFAA is to foster and enhance the relationship between the University of Florida, its alumni and friends, and to support the University's mission of teaching, discovery, and service.
+Our Gator Clubs® exist to support the mission of both the UFAA and the University of Florida by strengthening the connection between alumni and friends, their communities and their relationship to the university.

-There are several criteria that must be met in order to become a chartered club.
-Upon meeting all of these requirements, a UFAA staff representative will work closely with those interested in starting the club and oversee the chartering process.
+There are several criteria that must be met in order to become a fully chartered club (outlined below).
+Upon meeting all of the requirements, a UFAA staff liaison will work closely interested in starting the club and oversee the chartering process.

 Objective: